|Name||Spanish Lady 000 000|

 V07 only runs one schedule - on Sunday, with the first transmission between 01:00 and 07:00 UTC, depending on the time of the year (see schedule).
 It is transmitted out of Far Eastern Russia (Kamchatka Peninsula?) and likely beamed at Latin America.

 V07 was first noted as early as 1995, initially using a male voice.
 Initially it was targeted to Europe, with schedules on Monday/Friday starting at 20:00, and Tuesday/Thursday at 06:00 as of 1999.
-On 6 February 2001, V07 gained the current female voice; at the same time the voice of its sister station E07 changed as well.
+On 6 February 2001, V07 gained its long-standing female voice; at the same time the voice of its sister station E07 changed as well.

 The emission mode at the time was full AM with two sidebands (A3E), with the voice increased in pitch and tempo by 10%, typical for this agency's AM transmissions.